 Students with low incidence disabilities include those with Intellectual Disabilities, Autism and Multiple Disabilities.
 The Berks County Intermediate Unit offers teachers of students with Low Incidence Disabilities individual student consultation and classroom consultation services.
 Trainings developed for teachers, related service providers and paraprofessionals specific to the instruction in functional and academic needs for this population are offered three to four times annually.
-One tool and training series focuses on “The Continuum of Skills for Students with MDS/LSS/AS”.
+One tool and training series focuses on “The Continuum of Skills for Students with MDS/LSS/AS.”
 This was developed through a partnership between the BCIU and Exeter School District and is used to assist student teams with planning and implementing programs that meet the unique needs of Low Incidence students.

 Paraprofessionals working in special education and Title I are being held to higher standards than ever before.
 To meet these requirements, the Berks County Intermediate Unit offers comprehensive training for newly hired Paraprofessionals as well as Paraprofessionals who have been in the field for a while.
 Many training opportunities are available to meet Paraprofessionals’ diverse needs.
-Working as a Paraprofessional is an 8-day intensive learning experience for newly hired paraprofessionals to meet the highly qualified requirements of IDEA and Chapter 14 regulations.
+Working as a Paraprofessional is a six-day intensive learning experience for newly hired paraprofessionals to meet the highly qualified requirements of IDEA and Chapter 14 regulations.
 The Paraprofessional Advanced three-year strand series allows Paraprofessionals to specialize in one of four different areas, including Low Incidence Disabilities, Inclusion, Behavior, and Reading.
-Additionally, many one day training events are also offered on a variety of subjects including instruction, functional skills, transition, etc.
+Additionally, many one-day training events are also offered on a variety of subjects including instruction, functional skills, transition, etc.